twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

 The following is describing how an implementation *should* go (i.e. specification).
 We've yet to do this in practice.

-TODO: Come back to CSRF in other sections where we thought we needed the HTML page version, when cookie was fine all along

 #### Initial auth
 - User visits https://app.example.com/foo/bar
     - React SPA loads and looks for `loggedd_in`